-The City shall create a promotional list based upon the results of the oral examination which shall be valid for three years, with the first person on the list receiving the appointment.
+The City shall create a promotional list which shall be valid for three years, with the first person on the list receiving the appointment.
 In case of a tie, the most senior person in the rank shall be appointed.

 The Training Division Captain shall serve a three-year term, at the expiration of which he/she may request to be returned to his/her prior position, and a Training Division Captain shall be appointed for a new three-year term following the procedure set forth above.
 The incumbent Training Division Captain, at the expiration of his/her three-year term, may continue in the position, without testing to do so, in one-year increments, subject to the approval of the Chief of the Department.